Defense innovation yields new system for countering aerial drones

 — Alan Dorward, AFGSC Chief Technology Officer and Project Champion

-Visit the STRIKEWERX website HERE to see how it is pushing research and development for the Air Force.
+Visit the STRIKEWERX website HERE to see how it is pushing research and development, creating defense innovation for the Air Force.

 Next